Remembering My Paternal Grandfather

 After dad dropped out of school, he got into trouble with the law and was sent away to a reform school in Green Bay.
 He received an early release by agreeing to work on farms which he did during the 1930s.

-Grandma and grandpa were able to buy a small house on South 63rd Street in West Allis most probably from inheritances which grandma received.
+Grandma and grandpa were able to buy a small house on South 63rd Street in West Allis most probably from inheritances that grandma received.
 Dad and my grandparents never talked about it but it was a known fact that grandma Kuehn's parents were successful farmers as well as Peter Kroll, grandma Kuehn's uncle who had a big farm near Egg Harbor.

 Dad mentioned more than once that grandpa and grandma used to always speak German when they didn't want their kids to know something.
 Perhaps that is why dad never talked that much about his early life in Door County and on 99th Street in Greenfield.

-Mom didn't really like my grandma because she treated me badly when my oldest sister was born in May 1947.
+Mom didn't like my grandma because she treated me badly when my oldest sister was born in May 1947.
 While mom and dad were in the hospital, dad dropped me off at grandpa and grandma's house for babysitting.
 According to mom, I was still wearing my zipped up jacket when dad picked me up hours later.

 When dad drove our family and grandpa up to Door County in 1951 or 1952 to visit one of grandpa's brothers, mom also got a bad impression of the Kuehns.
 On the night of our visit, mom, my sister, and I had to sleep in our car while dad and grandpa slept outside in a tent.